opensearch-project/.github/ADMINS.md

 ## Overview

-This document explains who the admins are (see below), what they do in opensearch project, and how they should be doing it.
+This document explains who the admins are (see below), what they do in opensearch-project, and how they should be doing it.
+They are added with Admin-level permissions to every repositories in opensearch-project organization.
 If you're interested in becoming a maintainer, see [MAINTAINERS](MAINTAINERS.md).
 If you're interested in contributing, see [CONTRIBUTING](CONTRIBUTING.md).

 ## Current Admins